Optimizing Calibration by Gaining Aware of Prediction Correctness: Comparison between CA loss and MLE

-Maximum Likelihood Estimate (\lei{MLE}) is widely used for calibration training~\cite{kumar2019verified}, under concrete formats such as the Cross-Entropy (CE) or Mean Square Error (MSE) losses.
+Maximum Likelihood Estimate (\lei{MLE}) is widely used for calibration training~\citep{kumar2019verified}, under concrete formats such as the Cross-Entropy (CE) or Mean Square Error (MSE) losses.
 This section goes through their connections and differences with the CA loss.
+Appendix~\ref{sec:discussion} shows more discussions.

 \textbf{For correct predictions, MLE (\eg, CE or MSE loss) has similar effect with the CA loss}.
 MLE enforces the softmax probability of the ground-truth class to be close to 1.
 For correct predictions, the softmax probability of the ground-truth class equals the sample confidence (maximum probability in the softmax vector).
 Under this scenario, MLE aligns with both the calibration objective and the CA loss: the confidence of correct predictions should be possibly high.